-Most whisky companies are owned by massive multinationals, and that holds true for Scotch, the focus of this site.
+Most distillers are owned by massive multinationals, and that holds true for Scotch, the focus of this site.
 Some are part of smaller groups.
 Very few independent distilleries remain.
 If you’re interested in who controls your whisky, and how close the distillers are to their business practices, this guide is intended to help.
 Note: it is a work in progress.

 If you have a choice between one of these guys and one of the brands below, give the independents the nod.
 Some of them are pricey, as they aim for niche markets and high quality.

 Arran – a new-built distillery, which cooperates with Springbank.